soltex1/Gender-Finder/README.md

 NODE_ENV 'production' will use a different database configuration instead of the local one, you must set the environment variables.

-**Note:** If you need the database which contains around 3k different names, mainly portuguese, please send me an email.
+**Note:** If you need the database which contains around 3k different names, mostly in portuguese, please send me an email.